apiumhub/cmvp-seed/README.md

 ### Diving in.
 View.

 * view’s responsibility is to instantiate a presenter.
 It also may pass presenter a model instance.
 * view has 3 main blocks:
-** data: presentation model that is exposed in $scope and is accessible from the html view.
+>* data: presentation model that is exposed in $scope and is accessible from the html view.
-** event: functions which execution means a model access.
+>* event: functions which execution means a model access.
 They are always overwritten in presenter.
-** fn: functions which execution do not require a model intervention.
+>* fn: functions which execution do not require a model intervention.

 ### Diving in.
 Presenter.

 The only responsibility is to bind view events with model methods.
 It is accomplished passing view’s methods as callbacks.

+# Components

+## Aspects

+Implemented with meld library.
+Aspects make possible to “cut across” different application domains.
+In JS they are used in order to implement Dynamic Proxy design pattern.

+## EventBus

+Communication between different views is accomplished by the implementation of Event Bus.
+With Event Bus views’ shared state can be avoided.
+Every view is independent and does not rely on other views implementation.

+## Q Promises

+Communication with server is done using q promises.
+They facilitate response treating implementing callbacks for success, error, timeout, etc.